agusbosss/Piper-PA18-before-flight-checklist-LaTeX-template/README.md

 - `latexmk -pdf main.tex`

 ## Notes / Disclaimer
-This template is provided for formatting and educational purposes only.
+This template is provided for FORMATTING and EDUCATIONAL purposes only.
+It is NOT A COMPLETE OFFICIAL CHECKLIST.
 Always refer to the official POH/AFM and your operator’s approved procedures.